Frequently Asked Questions

 When will I learn my child's bus schedule for the next school year?

-The bus route assignment letters and "walker" letters for the upcoming school year are generally mailed to families in mid-August.
-For the 2012-13 school years, families should receive their letters during the week of August 20.
+The bus route assignment letters for the upcoming school year are generally mailed to families in mid-August.
+For the 2016-17 school year, families should receive their letters during the week of August 22, August 29th for students with Special Needs.

 How can I tell which bus is my child's bus route?
 Where do you post the route number on the bus?